momoalice/BotForSecurity/README.txt

 I implemented them by first created the skeleton that specify all the command I want to implement and then implement them one by one.
 For each functionality, I refract out the kernal code for it into a new helper method so that I could later maintain it and modify it more easily without creating destruction to other part.
 I tested each one of them after finishing its implementation.
 After finishing all the functionalities of it, I tested it integratively on Slack also.

-Because I separate out all the functionalitied, I think I could probably do unit test in code by not sending response to Slack but just do some local testing of my result.
-I do not have enough time for this now but it could be easily done later and I will keep improving my program further.
+I have finished the unit test for Counts functionality